Nosebleeds are common. Most often they are a nuisance and not a true medical problem. But they can be both.

-- The bleeding lasts for more than 20 minutes
+- The bleeding lasts for more than 30 minutes

 - The nosebleed follows an accident, a fall or an injury to your head, including a punch in the face that may have broken your nose

 - You experience frequent nosebleeds.
-You may need a blood vessel cauterized.
-Cautery is a technique in which the blood vessel is burned with electric current, silver nitrate or a laser.
+You may need to have a blood vessel cauterized.
+Cautery is a technique in which the blood vessel is burned with an electric current, silver nitrate or a laser.
 Your doctor may pack your nose with special gauze or an inflatable latex balloon to put pressure on the blood vessel and stop the bleeding.

 Apply a water-based lubricant to your nostrils and increase the humidity in your home to help relieve nasal bleeding.

 - Nosebleeds.
-American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/HealthInformation/Nosebleeds.cfm.
-Accessed Sept.
-22, 2014.
+American Academy of Otolaryngology — Head and Neck Surgery. https://www.enthealth.org/conditions/nosebleeds/.
+Accessed Dec.
+1, 2020.